oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Indicate the participant that the scanning will soon start:

     > Hey [NAME], we are about to start our first scan run.
-    > For this scan, all you have to do is stay still, and look at the screen.
+    > For this scan, all you have to do is stay still; you can relax and close your eyes if it helps.
     > Are you ready?

 - [ ] Start Exam
-- [ ] Launch the AAhead_scout by pressing `Go`.
+- [ ] Launch the AAhead_scout by pressing `Continue`.

 ![launch_sequence.jpg](../assets/images/launch_sequence.jpg)